 3. Air Conditioner Smells Musty

-Individuals who call us to report this situation often say their air conditioner smells like feet, dirty socks or a locker room when it’s on.
-Also called dirty sock syndrome, this smell is typically linked to a grubby evaporator coil that has mold, mildew and bacteria buildup.
-Condensation can also make your home air conditioner smell bad.
-Dirty sock syndrome is most common in climates where you need heating at night and during the morning before transitioning to cooling during the afternoon.
+Homeowners who contact us about this situation usually report their air conditioner smells like feet, dirty socks or a locker room when it’s running.
+Also known as dirty sock syndrome, this smell is frequently caused by a filthy evaporator coil that has mold, mildew and bacteria buildup.
+Excess water can also make your home air conditioner smell bad.
+Dirty sock syndrome is most often seen in climates where you turn on heating at night and during the morning before switching to cooling during the afternoon.

 How to Solve It

-The best method for preventing dirty sock syndrome is to routinely replace your air filter and schedule yearly air conditioning maintenance with Scott Temperature.
-We’ll keep the evaporator coil clean and the drainage system flowing, since standing water can also result in noxious odors.
+The best way to prevent dirty sock syndrome is to frequently change your air filter and schedule routine air conditioning maintenance with Scott Temperature.
+We’ll keep the evaporator coil clean and the drainage system flowing, since stagnant water can also create noxious odors.

 4. Air Conditioner Smells Like Vinegar

-If you are living with air conditioner mildew smell or a strong, vinegar-like odor, it can be caused by several issues, such as:
+If you are living with air conditioner mildew smell or a strong, vinegar-like odor, it could be caused by several issues, including:

 - A clogged filter